13 Signs You Have An Emotionally Abusive Parent

 6. They Are Emotionally Unavailable

-Another sign of emotional abuse is when your parent is physically present but emotionally absent.
+Another sign of emotional abuse from parents is when your parent is physically present but emotionally absent.
 You live under the same roof but your parents are not there for you?
 This can negatively affect your communication skills and can make you feel disconnected and aloof.

 Being emotionally available as well as physically present is important in any relationship and not doing that can affect your self-confidence and self-worth negatively.